siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

 ### #3, Explained

-Instead of a tail recursion (which is unrolled into a loop by [GHC](https://www.haskell.org/ghc/)) anyway, use the state monad to maintain the state of the accumulator an explicit loop to check multiples.
+Instead of a tail recursion (which is unrolled into a loop by [GHC](https://www.haskell.org/ghc/)) anyway, use the state monad to maintain the accumulator, and an explicit loop to check multiples and sum up values in the accumulator.

 ::alert
 ---